 An individual will be regarded as being resident in Ireland for a tax year if he/she is present in Ireland: (1) for a period of at least 183 days in that tax year; or (2) for a period of at least 280 days in any two consecutive tax years, provided that the individual is present in Ireland for at least 31 days in each period.
 In determining days present in Ireland, an individual is deemed to be present if he/she is in Ireland at any time during the day.
-This test took effect from 1 January 2009 (previously in determining days present in Ireland at the end of the day (midnight)).
+This test took effect from 1 January 2009 (previously in determining days present in Ireland an individual was deemed to be present if he/she was in Ireland at the end of the day (midnight)).